lmgarvey/Splatoon-3-Weapons-Spreadsheet/README.md

 *TK - In the future, I would like to have an option to either create a new sheet, or update a pre-existing one as needed, with prompts for class -> weapon within that class -> "here is your current value, please enter your new value" as needed.
 In the meantime, it only creates a new sheet.

+Also in this repo are: a spreadsheet of my own weapons points, as made by the program; and a PDF of my original spreadsheet, as made manually in google sheets.

 ![freshnessimg](https://github.com/lmgarvey/Splatoon-3-Weapons-Spreadsheet/assets/94126547/38fa66fa-bb74-4a43-b681-24e30a763899)